melikaafrakhteh/learning/Coroutine.md

 #### Coroutines do not replace threads, it’s more like a framework to manage it and a coroutine is not bound to any particular thread.
 It may suspend its execution in one thread and resume in another one.

 #### why coroutine is like a thread?
-Because coroutines are a set of instructions executed by a processor.
+Because coroutines are a set of instructions executed by a process.

 #### Suspending a coroutine does not block the underlying thread, but allows other coroutines to run and use the underlying thread for their code.(It copies and saves current frame of stack)